Moduli of hybrid curves I: Variations of canonical measures: Introduction

-The first introduction of hybrid spaces probably goes back to the work of Morgan and Shalen~\cite{MS1}, in the study of degenerations of hyperbolic structures on surfaces to real trees, and more recently, in the work of Berkovich~\cite{Berkovich} in providing a non-Archimedean interpretation of the weight zero part of the limit mixed Hodge structures, in degenerating families of complex algebraic varieties.
-Recent work of Boucksom and Jonsson~\cite{BJ17} in connection with the conjecture of Kontsevich and Soibleman mentioned above, has resulted in an increase of interest in the development and use of hybrid spaces as a convenient bridge between the two worlds of Archimedean and non-Archimedean geometry.
-They in particular provide a proof of a measure theoretic version of the conjecture of Kontsevich and Soibelman.
-Hybrid spaces studied by Boucksom and Jonsson have been used in diverse direction, in particular in dynamics, in the work of Favre~\cite{Fav18}, De Marco-Krieger-Ye~\cite{DKY} and Dujardin-Favre~\cite{DF}, in the work of Pille-Schneider~\cite{PS} on degenerations of K\"ahler-Einstein measures, and in the work of Shivaprasad on degenerations of log-Calabi-Yau varieties~\cite{Shiva2}.
+The first appearance of hybrid spaces can be traced back in the works of A'Campo \cite{Acampo75} on monodromy zeta functions, Morgan--Shalen~\cite{MS1}, in the study of degenerations of hyperbolic structures on surfaces to real trees, and more recently in the work of Berkovich~\cite{Berkovich}, in providing a non-Archimedean interpretation of the weight zero part of the limit mixed Hodge structures, in degenerating families of complex algebraic varieties.
+Metrized complexes were used in~\cite{AB15} as a tool to study degenerations of linear series, and found applications in the study of curves and their moduli spaces~\cite{ABBR, BJ16, FJP}.
+Recently, hybrid spaces have found applications in describing limits of Calabi-Yau measures in one parameter families of Calabi-Yau varieties~\cite{BJ17, Shiva2}, in the study of degenerations of K\"ahler-Einstein measures~\cite{PS}, and in dynamics in the works~\cite{Fav18, DKY, DF, Poi22,Poi22-2}.
+Parker has introduced the formalism of exploded manifolds in symplectic geometry~\cite{Par12} which is reminiscent of the works \cite{Acampo75, AB15} in that setting.